huin/accountmerge/README.md

 *   For basic CSV sources that only include the date, include a counter of the transaction/posting within the day.
 Include this counter as part of the hash material.
-*   Hashes should be base64 or maybe even a higher base, not hex, to keep them shorter within the journals.

 ## Matching algorithm